 A sample of the projects include: a middle school dance to promote a healthy lifestyle, a food drive to support a local homeless shelter, and sustainability reports for local non-profits, and website design for local small businesses.

 “To be a leader one must learn to serve.
 And I think my previous and current service projects are agents that will boost the leadership skills in me.
 I say this because I'm becoming more and more sensitive to needs of people.
 I'm beginning to think of ways to help a greater population of people.”

 – Nnamdi Ekesi, Senior, Bachelor of Science in Biology (Abuja, Nigeria)

 Service learning also gives our students the opportunity for career exploration.
-Students that take advantage of these opportunities are not only able to give back to the community, but also gain a deeper understanding of what a job in their desired field could possibility entail.
+Students who take advantage of these opportunities are not only able to give back to the community, but also gain a deeper understanding of what a job in their desired field could possibility entail.
 This can either strengthen or change an individual’s career path.